MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ### No action

-A simple way to commit any changes on the current branch.
+A simple way to commit any changes on the current branch and push changes.

 This is slightly verbose but not too long.
 You know exactly what it is doing and it is easy to customize.

 - `main.yml`
     ```yaml